06-preetinder/ai-waste-classification/README.md

 ## 📌 Overview

-This project focuses on automating the classification of waste materials using deep learning, specifically transfer learning with EfficientNet.
-The goal is to aid proper waste sorting for recycling and environmental management.
+This project focuses on automating the classification of waste materials using deep learning, specifically a custom Convolutional Neural Network (CNN) built from scratch.The goal is to aid proper waste sorting for recycling and environmental management using image-based classification.

 ---